Siteimprove/alfa/docs/review/api/alfa-rules.api.md

         };
         readonly transcript: {
             readonly type: "node";
-            readonly message: "Where is the transcript of the [audio/video] element?";
+            readonly message: "Where is the transcript that describes the content of the [audio/video] element?";
         };
         readonly "transcript-link": {
             readonly type: "node";
-            readonly message: "Where is the link pointing to the transcript of the [audio/video]\n                  element?";
+            readonly message: "Where is the link pointing to the transcript that describes the content of the [audio/video] element?";
-        };
-        readonly "transcript-perceivable": {
-            readonly type: "boolean";
-            readonly message: "Is the transcript of the [audio/video] element perceivable?";
         };
         readonly "name-describes-purpose": {
             readonly type: "boolean";